| Key Points | Details to Remember |

 | ⚠️ Dangers | Glycemic spike and digestive risk |

-If your furry friend follows you at every bite, you may have already tried offering a small piece of date.
-Seemingly innocent, this sweet fruit sometimes concentrates more problems than one might imagine for the canine body.
+If your furry friend follows you at every bite, you may have already tried to offer them a small piece of date.
+Innocent in appearance, this sweet fruit sometimes concentrates more concerns than one might imagine for the canine body.
 Between glycemic spikes and digestive complications, one might think that giving in to the dog’s craving costs nothing… In reality, it is better to understand the mechanisms at work before sharing your treat.

 Dates are among the richest dried fruits: up to 70% of their weight can be simple sugars (glucose, fructose).
-In dogs, this concentration gives a quick boost, followed by a sudden energy drop.
-In the long term, too much sugar in the bloodstream can promote the onset of diabetes or tire the pancreas.
+In dogs, this concentration gives a quick boost, followed by a sudden energy crash.
+In the long term, overly sugary blood circulation can promote the onset of diabetes or tire the pancreas.

 Vomiting, diarrhea, bloating… just a few dates can be enough to destabilize a sensitive stomach.
-In response to these reactions, visits to the veterinarian are sometimes unavoidable to avoid severe dehydration.
+Faced with these reactions, visits to the veterinarian are sometimes unavoidable to avoid severe dehydration.

 A sudden intake of fats and sugars can trigger inflammation of the pancreas, called pancreatitis.
-This is a veterinary emergency: your dog becomes apathetic, refuses to eat, and may show intense abdominal pain.
+This is a veterinary emergency: your dog becomes lethargic, refuses to eat, and may show intense abdominal pain.

-Less sugary and more water-rich fruits provide vitamins and fibers without overloading the body.
+Fruits that are less sweet and richer in water provide vitamins and fibers without overloading the body.
 You can offer:

 - Apples (without seeds): hydrating and crunchy.